Dy-zaster/Artes-Arcanas/Docs/MigrationPlan.md

 ## Current snapshot

-- Legacy client (`Original Pascal/Laa`) built with Delphi 6, heavily tied to Windows-specific APIs and Spanish identifiers.
-- New solution `MonoGameClient/Laa.Monogame.Client` created with .NET 8 and MonoGame DesktopGL.
+- Solution `MonoGameClient/Laa.Monogame.Client` created with .NET 8 and MonoGame DesktopGL.
 - Game bootstrap (`Program.cs`) instantiates `Game1`, which sets up a 1280×720 swap chain, a placeholder sprite batch, and a Content Pipeline definition (`Content/Content.mgcb`).
 - NuGet dependencies declared but not yet restored locally (MonoGame feeds blocked inside this environment).
 Restoration succeeds when NuGet is reachable.
-- Networking research started: see `Docs/Networking/Protocol.md` for opcode-level documentation extracted from the Delphi sources.
 - Map loading now expands the legacy 64×64 compressed terrain to 256×256 and applies a transpose so screen quadrants match the Delphi client; static graphics/sensors/nests/merchants are transformed accordingly and camera zoom allows viewing the full map.
 Temporary edge gradients are suppressed when a real terrain sheet is present to avoid neon artifacts.

 ## Goals